Carlwasinfected/SWE262P_PROGRAMMING_STYLES_MileStone2345/README.md

 *PS: Thank you for reviewing our work!
 For any issues, feel free to contact me [here](mailto:canw7@uci.edu).- Brs, Can*

+## Milestone 5

+In this project, we add a private static class, FutureObject and toJSONObject method at `src/main/java/org.json/XML.java`.
+The method signatures of class are as follows, the code starts at `line 970` and ends at `line 998`.
+- `public static Future<JSONObject> toJSONObject(Reader reader, Function<String, String> keyTransformer, Consumer<Exception> exceptionHandler) throws Exception`

+The related three JUnit tests we wrote are added at `src/test/java/org.json.junit/XMLTest.java`, starting at `line 1264` and ending at `line 1315`.
+The static resource files for testing are at `src/test/resources/*`.
+All added test cases have been already been verified correctly.

+The function, FutureObject class is to construct Future object of JSONObject and with asynchronous call.
+Allow the client code to proceed, while specifying what to do when the JSONObject becomes available.

+The building framework we use is `Maven`, so the build script file is `src/pom.xml`.

 *-----  Our README ends here  -------*